Nesteo/Nesteo-Server/README.md

 **Password:** Admin123

-## Setup a development environment
+## Setup of a development environment

 #### Install the .Net Core SDK